 The 20th Anniversary – Aster

 The aster is a perennial flower that looks similar to a daisy.
-The flower looks like a star and comes in all kinds of colors, including blue, white, and purple.
+The flower looks like a star and comes in various colors: blue, white, and purple.
 They bloom later in the summer and fall.

 Asters are mainly found in North America.
-The New York aster and the New England aster are the most common found in North America.
+The New York aster and the New England aster are the most commonly found in North America.

 Asters are the flowers to give on the 20th anniversary.
-They symbolize faith, achievement, wisdom, bravery, and patience in love and were thought to give wisdom and knowledge to those they were close to in antiquity.
+In the language of flowers, asters symbolize faith, achievement, wisdom, bravery, and patience in love and were thought to provide insight and knowledge to those they were close to in antiquity.

 The 25th Anniversary Flowers – Iris